-Interest income and expense for all interest-bearing financial instruments are recognised in interest income and interest expense in the income statement using the effective interest rate method of allocating interest over the relevant period.
+Interest income and expense for all interest-bearing financial instruments are recognised in interest income and interest expense in the statement of comprehensive income using the effective interest rate method of allocating interest over the relevant period.
 Interest income and expense is recognised from settlement date.